 He has led numerous innovative initiatives to improve international law and advance global development.
 In his book, Strategic Treaty Management: Practice and Implications (Cambridge University Press 2015), he developed an original framework for devising strategies, managing, and solving global problems through international law and institutions.

-McInerney's legal experience spans anti-corruption, corporate finance, environmental law and policy, food and agriculture, human rights, international organizations, international investment, labor, land and natural resources, organizational compliance and ethics, public international law, and securities.
+McInerney's legal experience spans anti-corruption, corporate finance, environmental law and policy, food and agriculture, gender, human rights, international organizations, international investment, labor, land and natural resources, organizational compliance and ethics, public international law, and securities.

 He has advised international organizations and governments, including the UN Food and Agriculture Organization (FAO), UN Environment (UNE), Bioversity International, and the World Health Organization (WHO), on developing and implementing innovative strategies and solutions to enhance the performance of global regulatory systems.
 From 2015-2016, he was a member of the Expert Group on Impact Assessment of the WHO Framework Convention on Tobacco Control.

 From 2009 to 2012 he served as Director of Research, Policy, and Strategic Initiatives for the International Development Law Organization (IDLO) in Rome.
 In this capacity he launched the research function, developed and managed eight international research projects, drafted and secured unanimous member state approval for IDLO’s first strategic plan as part of an organizational change process, and was responsible for creating partnerships with with UN agencies and providing knowledge inputs to UN processes.

 From 2002 to 2009 he served as General Counsel and Secretary for IDLO where he managed global legal affairs and compliance for the organization.